 Ambulance: 511

-The waiting time for emergency services in public hospitals is usually longer than private clinics.
+The waiting time for emergency services in public hospitals is usually longer than that in private clinics.
 You can expect quicker and better emergency treatment in private hospitals.
-It would be best if you also opted for an emergency medical evacuation insurance plan during your stay in Barbados.
-This will assist you in getting evacuated to a nearby country for better emergency treatments if required.
+It would be best if you also opted for an emergency medical evacuation Barbados health insurance plan during your stay in Barbados.
+This will assist you in getting evacuated to a nearby country for better emergency treatments if required the network of the healthcare system in Barbados.

 Medicines and Pharmacies